 At the end of the 15th century, a decision was made on the construction of the Lazareti on Ploce, directly to the east of the Old City walls.
 The start of construction was in 1590 and it was completed in 1642.
-Duration of quarantine was extended from thirty to forty days and health workers called 'kacamorti' were in charge to check if the rules of quarantine were respected.
+The duration of quarantine was extended from thirty to forty days and health workers called 'kacamorti' were in charge to check if the rules of quarantine were respected.
 Of course the world quarantine originates from the Italian word “quaranta” a derivative of forty.

 Lazareti is an impressive complex, made up of ten long spaces, among which are five internal courtyards with two houses at the entrance and the end.
 The complex is surrounded by a high wall and doors from the sea and the land side.